nest-desktop/nest-desktop/docs/developer/stages/documentation.rst

 The documentation files for the dev branch are automatically rebuilt (and updated) each time a push is made to the repository.
-The docs for other versions depend on the GitHub tags.
+The docs for other versions refers to the GitHub tags or branches.
-The latest tags refers to the latest release version.
+The latest tags is assigned to the latest release version.

 |

 Optional: Use Apptainer
 -----------------------

-Build a Apptainer image:
+Build an Apptainer image file:

 .. code-block:: bash